Protecting Business Owners In A Divorce

 You Have Options When It Comes To Your Business

 Depending on the assets you own and the debts you are responsible for, you may have the option of selling the business, and splitting the proceeds or buying the other spouse out by offsetting with other assets or determining an appropriate payment schedule.
 Business ownership may also be used to negotiate other divorce terms, including who keeps the family home and the division of retirement assets.
-We will help you to determine opportunities for negotiation if the company is martial property.
+We will help you to determine opportunities for negotiation if the company is marital property.

 Contact A Hands-On Lawyer To Discuss Your Company